melihayyildiz/auth-service/README.md

 # Auth Service

-This service caters to user-create and login use cases.
+This service caters to signup and login use cases.

 ## Postman Collection
 You can use the Login and Signup requests provided in the attached Postman file (`Melih-v1.postman_collection.json`), located under the root directory.